BigheadSMZ/TotKMods/README.md

-# The Legend of Zelda: Tears of the Kingdom <br> Independent Modification Repository
+# The Legend of Zelda: Tears of the Kingdom <br> Modification Repository
 This is a collection of mods that I find useful that I am sharing with everyone so they can know which mods exist and easily install them in an organized manner.

 ![](https://raw.githubusercontent.com/BigheadSMZ/TotKMods/main/preview.jpg)